3 Bright Ways to Maintain Any Form of Relationships

 What is a Relationship?

-Relationships, in a straightforward manner, mean any situation in our life that involves others.
+Relationship, in a straightforward manner, mean any situation in our life that involves others.

 Human beings live in a society and man is a social animal.
 Thus our happiness, self-esteem, and ability to work, are greatly influenced by the standard of our relationships, thus affecting our psychological state itself.
 And it is these relationships that lead to problems and also maladjustment in our lives.

-It is important to understand that in order to change relationships in a very positive manner, we can only change the way we relate to others.
+It is important to understand that to change relationships in a very positive manner, we can only change the way we relate to others.
 Only this will change the way others relate to us.

 Guidelines to Maintain Any Form of Relationships